jotego/jtcores/modules/jtframe/doc/debug.md

 Using `jtsim -inputs` will read a *sim_inputs.hex* file and apply its contents to the simulation.
 Use `jtsim -h` to see the format of this file.
 In MiST and SiDi, it is possible to compile any core with `JTFRAME_INPUT_RECORD` and then use the `Save NVRAM` OSD menu option to create a *CORE.RAM* file.
 This macro requires other definitions that are added by jtframe but only when the macro is defined in *macros.def*.
 Do not define it directly in the `jtcore` command line.

 This *.RAM* file is converted to *sim_inputs.hex* by running `jtutil inputs path-to-.ram`.

+## Debugging information from MiSTer

+Connect a mini USB cable to the MiSTer and use the `mr-sniff` script to dump the debug information to the file _mr.log_.
+You can use `uniq mr.log` to remove much of the duplication.